Table of Contents:

 Popular examples of privacy coins are Zcash and Monero, which employ different methods to achieve privacy.

-Monero uses three different mechanisms to hide transaction data.
+Monero transactions use three different mechanisms to hide transaction data.
 First, users send or receive coins with stealth addresses, which resemble one-time passwords that cannot be used twice.
 Then, Monero uses ring signatures to mix up actual transactions with old and fake transactions and ringCT, a privacy technology, to hide the transaction amount.
+This additional data has a significant impact on transaction fees, which however remain low due to Monero's small volume of transactions.
+At the time of writing, Monero has a market cap of $2.6B.

-Other examples of privacy coins include Beam, Grin, and PIVX.
+Other examples of privacy coins include Beam, Grin, and Firo.

 How can you use privacy coins?